MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/701-error-large-batches.md

 The `USERSTORE_SXC` cache is used for connection management level allocations, such as RPC parameters and the memory that is associated with prepared handles.
 When a client sends a request containing a large batch of RPC calls, each potentially using a large number of certain types of parameters like `sql_variant`, it could result in excessive allocations from this cache, thereby exhausting all the available memory.

-The application should also be monitored to make sure that you are closing prepared handles in a timely manner.
+The application should also be monitored to make sure that you're closing prepared handles in a timely manner.
 When you don't close these handles, it will prevent SQL Server from releasing memory for the associated objects on the server side.

 ## More information